Property Photos & Pricing

 Following the cooking class, we’ll take a stroll along Charles Street.
 Learn about our founding fathers who came, conquered and pioneered America’s first city.
 We visit the Boston Common, duck pond and the famous bronze ducklings from the book, Make Way For Ducklings, written by Robert McCloseky.
 You’ll learn about John Blackstone, one of the first Puritans who arrived on Beacon Hill in 1630 and built the first Public Garden.

 After the break, we will continue our stroll to a famous market that’s filled with prized farm-raised produce, artisan cheese, jams and marmalades, poultry, meat fish, and many products of Boston and New England.
 You’ll learn about Boston baked beans, Boston cream pie and clam chowder – even locally grown cranberries.
 This historical market is owned and operated by a well-known Bostonian family who has owned the store since 1919 – even President John F. Kennedy, and historian Samuel Elliot Morison shopped here.
+Enjoy a coffee or tea and soak up the caffe society along the way.

 Day 4: Isabella Gardener Museum

-We’ll head to the Fenway and visit the Isabella Gardner Museum, designed after after a 15th century Venetian Palazzo.
+Discover Isabella Gardener and her one-of-kind villa built after a 15th century Venetian Palazzo.
 Ms. Gardner was a passionate patron of the arts and spent her life collecting European, Asian, and American art including Sargent, Rubens and Whistler.
 The museum is home to a delightful bistro and gift shop filled with artisan jewelry, prints and rare books.
+Take time out for coffee, tea, snack or lunch.
+Bring your own headphones for a self-guided tour.
+Free wifi and QR codes for information on each artwork on display.
+Transfers to and from the hotel to the Gardner Museum, not included.

 Afternoon is free and on your own.